 It includes proper monitoring

-You should have heard from your advisor during the fourth quarter of 2018.
+You should hear from your advisor when markets are down.
 You should not have had to pick up the phone to call him or her.
-Market events were wild enough for you to question what was going on.

 You are busy with your job, family and life in general.
 You should be able to rely on your advisor to monitor your portfolio and reach out to you when necessary.

 I hope your advisor scores well on all of these criteria.
 Regardless, it is wise to evaluate your investment advisor each year.

 Robert C. Lawton, AIF, CRPS is the founder and President of Lawton Retirement Plan Consultants, LLC.
 Mr. Lawton is an award-winning 401(k) investment adviser with over 30 years of experience.
 He has consulted with many Fortune 500 companies, including: Aon Hewitt, Apple, AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Corporation, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
 Mr. Lawton may be contacted at (414) 828-4015 or firstname.lastname@example.org.